SanderSme/Semester-project/README.md

 ## Description

 Community science museum is a fictional science museum that i made a website for for my semester project, first semester at Noroff.
 The site contains a homepage, a list of exhibitions, an about us page, a contact page, a shop, and an explore page.
 It also contains a dark/light-mode function made in HTML and CSS.
+The JavaScript on this project was added later to validate the contact form, and create a shop.

 - Blog made as my semester project
-- Coded in HTML and CSS
+- Coded in HTML, CSS and JavaScript
 - Dark/light-mode function made in HTML and CSS

 ## Built With

 - HTML
 - CSS
+- JavaScript

 ## Getting Started